 Phlox x arendsii is a neat headed later flowering form.
 Good cultivars include 'Miss Mary' with clusters of large, cherry red blooms in summer.
 Available at Thompson & Morgan.

 Phlox divaricata (wild blue phlox, woodland phlox) is spreading semi-evergreen phlox that produces carpets of pale to deep lilac-blue flowers with narrow petals in summer.
-Good cultivars include 'Chattahoochee' - available at Gardening Express.
+Good cultivars include 'Chattahoochee'.

 Phlox douglasii is a perennial alpine species that forms a spreading mat of green leaves, covered in pinkish lavender flowers in early summer.
 Height 6in (15cm), spread to 18in (45cm).
 Good cultivars include 'Crackerjack'.